zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 f0af7e62679e144bb28c627ee3e8f7bdb235eee9
 ```

 Setting the content of `HEAD` to a hash puts the repository in the detached `HEAD` state.
-Notice in the graph below that `HEAD`, rather than pointing at `master`, points directly at the `a2` commit.
+Notice in the graph below that `HEAD` points directly at the `a2` commit, rather than pointing at `master`.

 ![Detached `HEAD` on `a2` commit](/images/git-from-the-inside-out/9-a2-detached-head.png)
 <div class="image-caption">Detached `HEAD` on `a2` commit</div>